Do you want to see a real-life SEO writing example to inspire your content marketing?

 I’m sure you are with me on this one:

-Writing a post that ranks on the first page is now harder than ever but it’s still doable if you play your cards right.
+Writing a post that ranks on the first page is now harder than ever.
+Don’t let a fly-by-night freelance SEO copywriter tell you otherwise.
+But it’s still doable if you play your cards right.
 Here are the tips I followed to nail it.

 #1.
 Content Brief